Chamika93/FastFood/README.md

 # FastFood
-A Responsive website for a website
+A Responsive website for a restaurent

 ![](fastfood.gif)